-This department recognizes the real and present danger presented by the DUI impaired driver to the safety and welfare of our residents.
-Therefore, the department has established DUI enforcement as a high priority.
-Officers of this department shall make every effort to detect and apprehend impaired drivers and shall be alert at all times for indications of DUI impairment in all contacts with motorists.
+This Department recognizes the real and present danger presented by the DUI-impaired driver to the safety and welfare of our citizens.
+Therefore, the Department has established DUI enforcement as a high priority.
+Officers of this Department shall make every effort to detect and apprehend impaired drivers and shall be alert at all times for indications of DUI impairment in all contacts with motorists.